Connecting to databases that support ODBC from Python with mxODBC

 Database = AdventureWorks

-For information about adding a data source for a different Easysoft ODBC driver, see the documentation for your Easysoft ODBC driver.
+For information about adding a data source for a different Easysoft ODBC driver, refer to the documentation for your Easysoft ODBC driver.

 Use isql to test the new data source.
 For example: